ashishkarnad/sandbox/core/README.md

 If you're already an admin of a Slack, visit `https://REPLACEME.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
 (If you're not yet a Slack admin, start [here](https://slack.com/get-started#create) to create a new workspace.)
-You'll see your webhook URL under Integration Settings.
+After saving, you'll see your webhook URL under Integration Settings.

 **3. Create a handler to send event data to Slack**

-To set up our Slack pipeline, we'll create a handler configuration file that points to the Sensu Slack Plugin and specifies your webhook URL:
+To set up our Slack pipeline, we'll create a handler configuration file that points to the `handler-slack.rb` plugin and specifies your webhook URL:

 ```
 sudo nano /etc/sensu/conf.d/handlers/slack.json